 Experts that judge the Tech Titans awards in preparation of the gala.

-John Randall has more than 30 years of experience in micro- and nano-fabrication.
+John Randall has more than 35 years of experience in nano-fabrication.
+He is President of Zyvex Labs, Exec VP of NanoRetina, and Adjunct Faculty at UT Dallas.
 He joined Zyvex in March of 2001 and was instrumental in developing and spinning out two successful nanotechnology companies, Zyvex Technologies and Zyvex Instruments (now part of DCG Systems).
 Before Zyvex, Randall worked for 15 years at Texas Instruments where he worked in high-resolution processing for integrated circuits, MEMS, and quantum effect devices.
 Prior to working at TI, Randall worked at MIT’s Lincoln Laboratory on ion beam and x-ray lithography.
-He has 97 articles published in refereed journals.
+He has 107 articles published in refereed journals.
 He has a BS, MS, and PhD all in electrical engineering from the University of Houston, where he was elected distinguished engineering alumni in 2010.
-Randall was also elected distinguished member of the Technical Staff while at Texas Instruments, is a senior member of the IEEE and is a Fellow of the Society of the AVS.
+Randall was also elected distinguished member of the Technical Staff while at Texas Instruments, is a Fellow of the IEEE and a Fellow of the Society of the AVS.

-Tanis Cornell leads and facilitates Peer Advisory Boards for female business owners and executives.
-Prior to launching her own business in August of 2013, she spent 30 years in senior management positions within the technology sector holding Vice-President roles for telecom companies WilTel and Level 3 Communications.
-She was a partner and Senior Vice President for software company PhaseWare, and led one of the largest strategic service provider relationships for NetApp, a Fortune 500 data management company.
-She currently serves on the Executive Committee of Tech Titans Board of Directors, is on the Business Advisory Council for Oklahoma Christian University, and served several terms on the International Board of Sales & Marketing Executives International.
+Tanis Cornell is CEO of EWF International, a leadership development company that increases representation of women in executive roles.
+EWF provides Peer Advisory Boards for female business owners and executives, training programs for up and coming women leaders, executive coaching and workshops.
+Previously, Tanis served in senior management positions in technology with Vice-President roles for telecom companies WilTel and Level 3 Communications.
+She was partner & Senior VP for software company PhaseWare, and led one of the largest strategic service provider relationships for NetApp, a Fortune 500 data management company.
+She currently serves on the Board of Directors for Tech Titans, Advisory Board of ATW (Alliance of Technology and Women), Business Advisory Council for Oklahoma Christian University and served several terms on the International Board of Sales & Marketing Executives International.

 Brenda drives the overall strategic direction by providing technology and product leadership that is redefining the value of the Telecommunications Industry Association (TIA).
 Brenda has held executive and board level positions with highly-successful technology companies from entrepreneurial start-ups, such as Starent Networks, to Fortune 100 leaders Cisco, Nortel, Alcatel-Lucent and Nokia.
 Brenda currently serves as the Tri-Chair of the Innovation Committee at Tech Titans.
 Her deep set of experiences and skills have equipped her with the market vision that recognizes how industry disruption can be harnessed to propel innovation, develop global markets and institutionalize operational success.